Concealed Weapon Permit

 Between October 1987 and April 2016, Florida revoked 10,841 concealed weapon or firearm license permits, according to a summary provided by Florida’s Division of Licensing within the Florida Department of Agriculture and Consumer Services.

-The firearm license can be revoked for a number of reasons including:
+The firearm license can be revoked for several reasons including:

 - the filing of formal charges;